The Creeping Terror: Production

-The Creeping Terror was directed, produced and edited by "Vic Savage" (an alias) under the name A. J. Nelson.
-Although Robert Silliphant is the credited writer, the original story was written by his younger brother Allan Silliphant (later known as Al Silliman Jr., and who would go on to write, produce, and direct the 1969 softcore comedy film The Stewardesses).
-Silliphant's other brother, Stirling, was at the time a successful writer, having written extensively for television shows that included Alfred Hitchcock Presents and Perry Mason, and he co-created Naked City and Route 66.
-Savage used this familial association to attract potential investors for the film: in exchange for receiving any of the film's profits, for a few hundred dollars Savage reportedly offered these investors a small part in the film.
+The Creeping Terror was directed, produced and edited by Vic Savage under the alias of A. J. Nelson.
+Although Robert Silliphant is the credited writer, the original story was written by his younger brother Allan.
+Silliphant's other brother Stirling was a successful television writer, having written extensively for shows including Alfred Hitchcock Presents and Perry Mason, and he cocreated Naked City and Route 66.
+Savage used this familial association to attract potential investors for the film.
+Savage reportedly offered these investors small parts in the film.

 When interviewed by director Pete Schuermann for The Creep Behind the Camera (aka Creep!)
 (2014), a docudrama film about the making of The Creeping Terror, Allan Silliphant claimed he was paid $1,500 by Savage.
-Following this payment, the then 21-year-old Silliphant returned three days later with the original nine-page film treatment that he had "made up" based only on an earlier, vague idea for the story.
+Following this payment, Silliphant returned three days later with the original nine-page film treatment that he had written based only on an earlier, vague idea for the story.
 Later in the production, there was conflict between writer and director, with Silliphant frustrated that Savage did not share his vision that the story was intended to be outrageous.
 This conflict, and Silliphant's belief that the film would harm, rather than enhance, his family's reputation, especially that of his brother Stirling, ultimately led to his departure from the production.